caio-davi/qualify/ECEN_350/exercises/chapter1.md

 #### 1.1

 There are many.
-Laptops, wrist bands, embebed car systems, video-games....
+Laptops, wrist bands, embedded car systems, video-games...

 #### 1.2